 Want a polished, cohesive look fast and don't mind a shared design: OWN3D Pro or Nerd or Die.
 Both have real production value, and the setup time is measured in minutes once you've picked a pack.

-Building a distinct channel brand and willing to spend prompt-iteration time: AlertForge.
+Building a distinct channel brand and comfortable reviewing generated output: AlertForge.
 A template will always be recognizable as a template to viewers who watch a lot of streams; AI generation is the only method here that produces something that doesn't exist in any catalogue.

-Want viewers to be able to trigger a custom paid alert in real time: AlertForge Max or Ultra with Viewer Alerts — no other tool in this comparison has an equivalent.
+Want viewers to be able to request a custom paid alert: AlertForge Max or Ultra includes the Viewer Alerts flow described above.

 Streaming across Twitch, YouTube, and Kick and want one asset set that works everywhere: AlertForge's exports are platform-agnostic by design — the same transparent WebM or overlay URL works regardless of which platform triggered it, so you're not redesigning alerts per platform the way some template packs require.